Sort every term by patient intent

 Tag each search term as high-intent treatment demand, research-stage demand, weak-fit curiosity, competitor comparison, financing concern, or irrelevant traffic.

-Keep terms that create qualified opportunities, pause terms that need more data, exclude terms that repeatedly create weak-fit inquiries, and rewrite landing pages when the term is good but the page fails to answer the intent.
+Keep terms that create serious patient inquiries, pause terms that need more data, exclude terms that repeatedly create weak-fit inquiries, and rewrite landing pages when the term is good but the page fails to answer the intent.

 Search terms should be judged against reachable rate, implant context, booked consults, price-only conversations, and accepted-case feedback.